rremple/intervalidus/readme.md

   Intervalidus structures can be used to support time-oriented logic like billing directly.

 - Also in the `intervalidus-examples` subproject there is a sample rules-based application that shows how Intervalidus structures can be used to capture the outcomes of patients in a clinical trial.
-It uses a toy rules engine rules to interpret daily measurements, and Intervalidus to capture progress in a concise way.
+It uses a toy rules engine to interpret daily measurements, and Intervalidus to capture progress in a concise way.

 - The above example leverages a toy rules engine that is available in a separate subproject: `intervalidus-tinyrule`.